The Climate Data Steering Committee

 Ambassador for Climate Action, Singapore

-To drive forward global momentum for the private sector to disclose key climate data, the CDSC will advise on and oversee the creation of a unified, global, open-access climate data repository of climate transition-related data.
+To drive forward global momentum for the accessibility and transparency of key climate data, the CDSC advises on the creation of a global, open repository of climate-related data.

 Publications

-The CDSC progress report describes the development of the NZDPU in 2023 and key areas where further progress is needed to increase the comparability, consistency, coverage, quality, and completeness of private sector climate data.
+The CDSC progress report describes the development of the Net-Zero Data Public Utility (now the Climate Data Utility) in 2023 and key areas where further progress is needed to increase the comparability, consistency, coverage, quality, and completeness of private sector climate data.

 Meeting notes